 Step 5.
 Access Jenkins.

-Congratulation’s!
-You have successfully installed jenkins.
-Thanks for using this tutorial for installing jenkins web server on ubuntu 14.04 systems.
+Congratulations!
+You have successfully installed Jenkins.
+Thanks for using this tutorial for installing the Jenkins web server on ubuntu 14.04 systems.
+For additional help or useful information, we recommend you to check the official Jenkins website.